bsilvade/d36-bigspring/exampleSite/content/english/_index.md

 banner:
-  title : "We are a consulting firm focused on strategy, technology, and business transformation.<br>" image : "images/banner-art.svg" content : "<mark>We provide Swiss enterprises and SME's with digital solutions across multiple technologies combined with consulting services.</mark>"
+  title : "We are a consulting firm focused on strategy, technology, and business transformation.<br>" image : "images/banner-art.svg" content : "We provide Swiss enterprises and SME's with digital solutions across multiple technologies combined with consulting services."
   button:
     enable : true
     label : "Contact Us"